Home

 Marble House, the summer home of William K. Vanderbilt, is definitely one of the top 3 Newport Rhode Island mansions to see, in my opinion.
 The others being The Breakers and The Elms.

-This awesome structure, designed by William Morris Hunt and completed in 1892, cost around $11 million.
+This palatial estate was designed by William Morris Hunt and completed in 1892, cost around $11 million.
 It is said that the marble alone (over 500,000 cubic feet) cost $7 million!

 marble house